pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Background

-I have a number of remote domestic switching requirements on my boat that don't warrant the expense of NMEA 2000 hardware and/or are not easily serviced by the installed NMEA bus.
+I have a number of remote domestic switching requirements on my boat that either don't warrant the expense of NMEA 2000 hardware or are in locations that are difficult to reach from the installed NMEA bus.

-The UK supplier Devantech manufactures a range of widely available USB, wireless and wired Ethernet relay modules that I felt could serve as N2K switchbank alternatives in some situations.
+The UK supplier Devantech manufactures the DS range of wireless and wired Ethernet relay modules that I felt could serve as N2K switchbank alternatives in some situations.

-This plugin integrates support for Devantech devices into Signal K.
+This plugin integrates support for Devantech DS devices into Signal K.

 Devantech Ltd\
 Maurice Gaymer Road\